pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::

-After the upstream service validates the JWT, it can accept the JWT and the request.
+After the upstream service validates the JWT, it can accept the request and trust other claims present in the JWT.

 ## The Pomerium JWT